Benefits of Upgrading from Office 365 to Microsoft 365?

 - Protection from phishing attacks and Zero-day threats through Office 365 Advanced Protection

-- Ability to restrict copying or saving files to unauthorized apps and locations
+- Ability to restrict copying or saving files to unauthorised apps and locations

 - Complete file control through “Do Not Forward” and “Do Not Copy” restrictions